Tearsheet

 Amanda Whalen, Chief Financial Officer

-Amanda Whalen has served as Klaviyo's Chief Financial Officer since May 2022.
-Before joining Klaviyo, Whalen held the position of Executive Vice President and CFO of Walmart International, where she was responsible for finance across eight international markets with over $90 billion in revenue.
-Her career also includes roles as CFO and Chief Administrative Officer for DaVita Rx, part of DaVita Inc., and various strategic and finance leadership positions at companies such as C&S Wholesale Grocers, Saputo Dairy Foods, and Dean Foods.
-Whalen began her career at Bain & Company and earned her Bachelor's degree from Princeton University and an MBA from MIT's Sloan School of Management.
+Amanda Whalen was appointed Chief Financial Officer of Klaviyo in May 2022.
+Her extensive financial background includes serving as Executive Vice President and Chief Financial Officer of Walmart International, where she oversaw finances across eight international markets with over $90 billion in revenue.
+She also held the position of Senior Vice President and Treasurer for Walmart.
+Prior to Walmart, Ms. Whalen was CFO and Chief Administrative Officer for DaVita Rx, a part of the Fortune 500 healthcare company DaVita Inc. She also held various strategic and finance roles in the food industry at C&S Wholesale Grocers, Saputo Dairy Foods, and Dean Foods.
+Ms. Whalen began her career at Bain & Company, where she spent over a decade advising C-level executives on business and operational strategies.
+She earned her bachelor's degree from Princeton University and an MBA from MIT's Sloan School of Management, and led Klaviyo's IPO.

 AI Analysis | Feedback